Poole–Frenkel effect: Poole–Frenkel equation

 differing from Poole's law in the dependence on $E$.

 Taking everything into account (both the frequency with which electrons are excited into the conduction band, and their motion once they're there), and assuming a field-independent mobility of electrons, the standard quantitative expression for the Poole–Frenkel current is:

 where J is the current density.

 Making the dependences from the applied voltage and the temperature explicit, the expression reads:

 where d is the dielectric thickness.

 For a given dielectric, different conduction processes may dominate in different voltage and temperature ranges.

-For materials such as Si3N4, Al2O3, and SiO2, at high temperature and high field regimes, the current J is likely due to Poole-Frenkel emission.
+For materials such as Si3N4, Al2O3, and SiO2, at high temperature and high field regimes, the current J is likely due to Poole–Frenkel emission.

-The detection of Poole-Frenkel emission as the limiting conduction process in a dielectric is usually made studying the slope in the so-called Poole-Frenkel plot, where the logarithm of the current density divided by the field ($ln(J/E)$) versus the square root of the field ($\sqrt{E}$) is depicted.
-The idea of such a plot originates from the expression of the Poole-Frenkel current density, which contains this proportionality ($ln(J/E)$ vs $\sqrt{E}$), and would thus result in a straight line in this plot.
+The detection of Poole–Frenkel emission as the limiting conduction process in a dielectric is usually made studying the slope in the so-called Poole–Frenkel plot, where the logarithm of the current density divided by the field ($ln(J/E)$) versus the square root of the field ($\sqrt{E}$) is depicted.
+The idea of such a plot originates from the expression of the Poole–Frenkel current density, which contains this proportionality ($ln(J/E)$ vs $\sqrt{E}$), and would thus result in a straight line in this plot.
 For a fixed value of the voltage barrier in absence of any applied electric field, the slope is influenced by just one parameter: the dielectric permittivity.

-Despite of the same functional dependence of the current density upon the electric field intensity, one could differentiate between Poole-Frenkel conduction upon Schottky conduction as they would result in straight lines with different slopes in a Poole-Frenkel plot.
+Despite the same functional dependence of the current density upon the electric field intensity, one could differentiate between Poole–Frenkel conduction upon Schottky conduction as they would result in straight lines with different slopes in a Poole–Frenkel plot.
 The theoretical slopes can be evaluated knowing the high frequency dielectric constant of the material ($\kappa = \epsilon / \epsilon_0$, where $\epsilon_0$ is the vacuum permittivity), and comparing these with the slopes detected experimentally.
 As an alternative, one can evaluate the value for $\kappa$ equating the theoretical slopes to the experimental detected ones, provided that it is known if the conductivity is electrode-limited or bulk-limited.
 Such a value of the high frequency dielectric constant should then conform the relation $\kappa = n^2$, where $n$ is the refractive index of the material.